PS1TD/OctoDash/Setup-&-Settings.md

 The average density of the filaments you're printing in g/cm³.
 Will be used to calculate the filament amount.

 default: `1.25`

-#### Feed Length
-The length of your feeding tube from the extruder to the hotend in mm.
-It will be used to unload and load the filament.

-default: `470`

-#### Feed Speed
-The speed in mm/s, which will be used while loading and unloading the filament.

-default: `100`

-#### Feed Speed Slow
-The speed in mm/s, which will be used to load the last 15% of the new filament.

-default: `15`

 #### Z-Step G-CODE
 The command that is used to for babystepping Z. The value will be appended to the end of the command - so `M290 Z` will result in `M290 Z0.01`.